The Story of the Goal

 The Story of the Goal (“Bir qolun tarixçəsi”) is a book by sports journalist Rasim Movsumov (Movsumzadeh), the jury member of the prestigious international football awards such as Ballon d'Or, The Best FIFA Football Awards, Golden Foot and World Soccer Awards.

 The Story of the Goal was published in 2013 by AFFA.

-The book by Rasim Movsumov is about a goal scored by famous Azerbaijani footballer Anatoliy Banishevskiy for the USSR national team against Portugal during the 3rd place match in 1966 FIFA World Cup in England.
+The book by Rasim Movsumov is about a goal scored by famous Azerbaijani footballer Anatoliy Banishevskiy for the USSR national team against Portugal during the match for third place at the 1966 FIFA World Cup in England.
 Some sources named different players as the authors of that goal.

 The book contains a list of goals scored by Anatoliy Banishevskiy in official and unofficial matches of the USSR national team, as well as the groups’ table and the results of all matches of the 1966 FIFA World Cup.
-In addition, the book contains photographs from the tournament and the 3rd place match, as well as the official poster of the tournament.
+In addition, the book contains photographs from the tournament and the match for third place, as well as the official poster of the tournament.